seinecle/codapps/docs/generated-slides/subdir/general-prez-release-process_temp_html.md

 These steps can be illustrated simply:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTGa1iw57ePcWS4bT1A0ECBHe0oiM8VDjIv_Bi1VDgi_WcHjj7nfu8qP7XMPkeHJQG3oGXKUEJl6Sux/pub?w=1440&h=1080[align="center","testing or releasing an app for Android or iPhones"]
+image::testing-or-releasing-an-app-for-Android-or-iPhones.png[align="center",title="testing or releasing an app for Android or iPhones"]
+{nbsp} +

 //ST: !
 So we see that there is a few interconnected parts: NetBeans, the website of Codename One, the app platforms by Google and Apple...